UN Chief Criticizes Israel's Blockade of Gaza Aid

-The trucks drove in on Thursday via the Kerem Shalom border crossing "after a rigorous security check", Israel's military announced on Friday.
+The convoys that entered Gaza on Thursday via the Kerem Shalom border crossing underwent "a thorough security check", announced Israel's military on Friday.

-On board were food, flour, medicine and medical equipment, writes the newspaper Haaretz.
-It is unclear how much of it has so far reached those in need.
+On board were food, flour, medicine, and medical equipment, writes the newspaper Haaretz.
+It is unclear how much of the deliveries have so far reached those in need.

-On Friday, the UN's food program (WFP) reports that 15 of the trucks were plundered on their way to bakeries in southern Gaza during the night.
+On Friday, the UN's food program (WFP) reported that 15 of the trucks had been looted on their way to bakeries in the south of Gaza during the night.

 WFP criticizes the system with a very limited number of bakeries and places where Gaza's population can access food.